…was incorporated in September 2004 and then launched in February 2005.

-Founded originally by three insurance professionals and one technologist, combining between them over 125 years of market experience…
+Founded originally by two insurance professionals and one technologist, combining between them over 125 years of market experience…

-The milestones for TEn have been as follows;
+The milestones for the business have been as follows: -

-TEn grows its core business organically but fairly rapidly; and with an underlying philosophy that for small businesses to prosper and survive, it takes a dedicated larger business to lend a helping hand from time to time.
+TEn has grown the business organically and steadily; always with an underlying philosophy that for small businesses to prosper and survive, it takes a dedicated larger business to lend a helping hand from time to time.

 Whilst the analogy may not be entirely appropriate, the comparison of TEn to a French wine-growers co-operative, would not be completely out of place.